The best way to see the seals is to come seal watching in Norfolk, with Bishop’s Boats, who have been operating since 1965!

-Our friendly and knowledgeable crew will guide you throughout your trip on the beautiful North Norfolk water.
+Our friendly and knowledgeable crew will guide you throughout your tour on the beautiful North Norfolk coast.

-Well behaved dogs are welcome (at our discretion).
+Well behaved dogs are welcome.
 For passenger comfort, Bishop’s Boats operate a non-smoking policy on-board

 Timetable